kubos/kubos/docs/sdk-project-config.rst

 Built-in Peripheral Support
 ###########################

-`Kubos Core <todo: Kubos Core doc link>` supports a variety of end-point peripherals.
+Kubos Core supports a variety of end-point peripherals.
 In order to turn on support for these devices within a Kubos project, they should be added to the ``sensors`` structure of the `config.json` file.